NecroWolf28/lab1-skeleton/Question.md

 - Arrival: the customer arrives.
 It finds the first available service counter (scanning from id 0 upwards) and go to the counter for service immediately.
 A service-begin event is generated.
 If no counter is available, it departs.
   A departure event is generated.

 - Service begin: the customer is being served.
 A service-end event scheduled at time (current time + service time) is generated.

-- Service end: the customer is done being served and will depart.
+- Service end: the customer is done being served and departs immediately.
 A departure event is generated.

 - Departure: the customer departs.

 ## Inputs and Outputs

 The main program `Lab1.java` reads the following, from the standard inputs.

 - An integer n, indicating the number of customers to simulate.
 - An integer k, indicating the number of service counters the shop has.
 - n pairs double values, each pair corresponds to a customer.
-The first value indicates the arrival time, the second indicates the service time.
+  The first value indicates the arrival time, the second indicates the service time for the customer.

 The customers are sorted in increasing order of arrival time.

+## Assumptions

 You can assume that no two events ever occur at the same time.
+As per all labs, you can assume that the input is correctly formatted.